h3rald/litestore/admin/md/api_docs.md

 #### PUT docs/:id

+Updates an existing document or creates a new document with the specified ID.

 ```
 $ curl -i -X PUT -d 'This is a test document.' 'http://127.0.0.1:9500/docs/test' --header "Content-Type:text/plain"
 HTTP/1.1 201 Created